mskim/buisness_card/README.md

 PageScript can eval templates created in Ruby Code and turn them into Objects that can generate NSView and PDF, taking full advantage of Mac graphics power, such as OTF fonts, and color profile.

 ## How it works
 For each printer, we set up Dropbox to sync resources from and to the printers.

-Each printer's folder is created in Server's Dropbox folder with printers email Each printer's client company folder is created under printers folder Each compnay folder has
+Each printer's folder is created in Server's Dropbox folder with printers email.
+Each printer's client company folder is created under printers folder

-	1. data.csv
+Each compnay folder has

-		member data
+	1. data.csv: member data

-	2. layout.erb.rb
-		pgscript layout with variable elements
+	2. layout.erb.rb: pgscript layout with variable elements

-	3. /images
-		images such as logo, background images are stored here.
+	3. /images: images such as logo, background images are stored here.

-	4. /pdf
-		generated namecard are stored here
-		step and repeated for A3 pdf are stored here
+	4. /pdf: generated namecard are stored here, step and repeated for A3 pdf are stored here

-	5. /qrcode
-		generated qrcode is stored here
+	5. /qrcode: generated qrcode is stored here

-	6. /pictures
-		member pictures are stored here
+	6. /pictures: member pictures are stored here

 ### Members are parsed from data.csv and store in member db
 ### Member cards are created